Backward multivalued McKean-Vlasov SDEs and associated variational inequalities: Introduction

 \section{Introduction}

-McKean-Vlasov stochastic differential equations, also called as mean-field stochastic differential equations or distribution-dependent stochastic differential equations, can track back to Kac \cite{k1} in 1956.
-And in 2009 Buckdahn, Djehiche, Li and Peng \cite{bdlp} investigated a type of backward McKean-Vlasov stochastic differential equations (BMVSDEs in short).
-Since this, the theory of BMVSDEs and forward-backward McKean-Vlasov stochastic differential equations (FBMVSDEs in short), as well as that of the associated partial differential equations have been widely studied.
-For example, Buckdahn, Li and Peng \cite{BUCK} not only proved the existence, uniqueness and a comparison theorem of the solutions for BMVSDEs but also obtained a probabilistic interpretation to related nonlocal partial differential equations.
-Later, Li and Luo \cite{ll} studied reflected BMVSDEs, and proved the existence and uniqueness for their solutions under the Lipschitz condition.
-Then Li \cite{L1} also observed reflected BMVSDEs in a purely probabilistic method, and gave a probabilistic interpretation of the obstacle problems of the nonlinear and nonlocal partial differential equations by means of the reflected BMVSDEs.
-Besides, Lu, Ren and Hu \cite{lrh} dealt with a class of BMVSDEs with subdifferential operators corresponding to lower semi-continuous convex functions.
-By means of Yosida approximation, they established the existence and uniqueness of the solutions for BMVSDEs with subdifferential operators, and attained a probability interpretation for the viscosity solutions of a class of nonlocal parabolic variational inequalities.
-Here we emphasize that in \cite{BUCK, L1, ll, lrh} the coefficients of BMVSDEs depend on the distributions of solution processes through their expectations.
+McKean-Vlasov stochastic differential equations (SDEs for short), also called mean-field SDEs or distribution-dependent SDEs, can track back to Kac \cite{k1} in 1956.
+Then in 2009 Buckdahn, Djehiche, Li and Peng \cite{bdlp} investigated a type of backward McKean-Vlasov SDEs.
+Since this, the theory of backward McKean-Vlasov SDEs and forward-backward McKean-Vlasov SDEs, as well as that of the associated partial differential equations have been widely studied.
+For example, in \cite{BUCK} Buckdahn, Li and Peng not only proved the existence, uniqueness and a comparison theorem of the solutions for backward McKean-Vlasov SDEs but also obtained a probabilistic interpretation of related nonlocal partial differential equations.
+Later, Li and Luo \cite{ll} studied reflected backward McKean-Vlasov SDEs, and proved the existence and uniqueness for their solutions under the Lipschitz condition.
+Li \cite{L1} also observed reflected backward McKean-Vlasov SDEs in a purely probabilistic method, and gave a probabilistic interpretation for obstacle problems of nonlinear and nonlocal partial differential equations by means of reflected backward McKean-Vlasov SDEs.
+Besides, Lu, Ren and Hu \cite{lrh} dealt with a class of backward McKean-Vlasov SDEs with subdifferential operators corresponding to lower semi-continuous convex functions.
+By means of the Yosida approximation, they established the existence and uniqueness of the solutions for backward McKean-Vlasov SDEs with subdifferential operators, and attained a probability interpretation for the viscosity solutions of a class of nonlocal parabolic variational inequalities.
+Here we emphasize that in \cite{BUCK, L1, ll, lrh} the coefficients of backward McKean-Vlasov SDEs depend on the distributions of solution processes through their expectations.